 Analysis: Hispanic or Latino accounted for 12.2% of the Idaho population, an increase from 11.2% from the 2015 Census results.
 This is the second highest population total, with White comprising 93.4% (an increase from 89.1% from the 2010 Census results).
 Ethnic and racial backgrounds can overlap which explains for the percentage total > 100%.
-The Member Satisfaction Survey results showed that 94% of members believe the care they received was respectful of their language, cultural, and ethnic needs.
-Based on the Member Satisfaction Survey sampling methodology, Q4 2018 data is the most current data available.
+In the Member Satisfaction Survey, Members are asked if the care they received was respectful of their language, cultural, and ethnic needs.